ChartsCSS/ChartsCSS.org/src/components/heading.md

 ## Style the Heading

-To style the heading you can use regular CSS but with very long headings you will need to increase the `<caption>` height.
-To keep the chart proportions use the `--heading-size` variable.
+To style the heading, use regular CSS, but with very long headings you will need to increase the `<caption>` height.
+To keep the chart proportions, use the `--heading-size` variable.

 ```css{3}
 #my-chart {